 What are Metal Organic Frameworks (MOFs)?

 Metal-organic frameworks (MOFs) are a class of 3D materials that are made up of metals connected by organic MOF ligands.
-Think of metals and organic compounds as building blocks that form structures.
-These structures come in a variety of shapes and sizes, ranging from 1D to 3D.
+Think of the metals and organic compounds as building blocks that form these MOF structures.

 Metal-organic frameworks are also known as: